 For help with disability-related voting questions or help filing a complaint, please call the Disability Rights Wisconsin Voter Hotline: 844-DIS-VOTE (844-347-8683).

 For more information, you can also utilize the Wisconsin Election Commission's Voting Accessibility page.

 You can now register to vote online!
-The mail and online voter registration deadline is the 20th day before the election.
+The mail and online voter registration deadline is 20 days before the election (Election Day registration is available at your polling place).
 You can use the Mail in Voter registration form to register by mail.
 Contact your municipal clerk's office for more details.

 Not registered?
 Use our registration tool to fill out your application!